hxida/jengine/README.md

 ### HellEngine (v0.3.2_OR)
 HellEngine is being used for ongoing project called "PROJECT: HazbinMod" or alternatively "Friday Night at Hazbin Hotel".
 This mod is being developed and directed by Doe (hxida/me) and HELL DEVELOPMENT.
+This mod also uses a custom built HaxeFlixel.